 Regarding versatility, the JBL Clip 4 has the most to offer.
 The Clip 4 is a popular Bluetooth speaker choice for active lifestyles and has IP67 water protection, making it ideal for shower use.

 Best For Lighting Effects

-Donerton shower speakers feature lighting effects that can turn your bathroom into an enhanced sensory experience.
-If you want to add some color to your shower experience, this speaker has five lighting modes to assist.
+Donerton shower speakers feature lighting effects that can enhance your bathroom’s sensory experience.
+If you want to add color to your shower experience, this speaker has five lighting modes to assist.